Louise de Marillac: Daughters of Charity of St. Vincent de Paul

 Mobility was a major innovation.
-The Daughters of Charity were unlike other established religious communities, whose religious women were behind cloister walls in a monastery and performed a ministry of contemplative prayer.
+The Daughters of Charity were unlike established religious communities, whose religious women were behind cloister walls in a monastery and performed a ministry of contemplative prayer.
 "Love the poor and honor them as you would honor Christ Himself," Louise explained.
-That was the foundation of the Company of the Daughters of Charity, which received official approbation in 1655.
+That was the foundation of the Daughters of Charity, which received official approbation from the Vatican in 1655.
 Their distinctive habit, a grey wool tunic with a large headdress or cornette of white linen, was the usual dress of Breton peasant women of the 17th century and later.

 At first, the Company served the needs of the sick and poor in their homes.
 Louise's work with these young women developed into a system of pastoral care at the Hôtel-Dieu, the oldest and largest hospital in Paris.
 Their work became well-known, and the Daughters were invited to Angers to take over management of the nursing services of the hospital there.
-As it was the first ministry outside Paris for the fledgling community, Louise made the arduous journey there in the company of three nuns.
+As it was the first ministry outside Paris for the fledgling community, Louise made the arduous journey there in the company of three other Daughters.

 After completing negotiations with the city officials and the hospital managers, Louise instituted collaboration among the doctors, nurses and others to form a comprehensive team.
 The model was highly successful and is still in use today by the Daughters of Charity.
 Under her guidance, they expanded their scope of service to include orphanages, institutions for the elderly and mentally ill, prisons and the battlefield.

 In working with her sisters, Louise emphasized a balanced life, as Vincent de Paul had taught her.
 It was the integration of contemplation and activity that made Louise's work so successful.
 She wrote near the end of her life, "Certainly it is the great secret of the spiritual life to abandon to God all that we love by abandoning ourselves to all that He wills."

-Louise led the Company of Daughters until her death.
-Nearing her death, she wrote to her nuns: "Take good care of the service of the poor.
+Louise led the Daughters until her death.
+Near the end, she wrote to her nuns: "Take good care of the service of the poor.
 Above all, live together in great union and cordiality, loving one another in imitation of the union and life of our Lord.
 Pray earnestly to the Blessed Virgin, that she might be your only Mother."

-After increasingly ill health, Louise de Marillac died six months before the death of her dear friend and mentor, Vincent de Paul.
+After increasingly ill health, Louise de Marillac died March 15, 1660, six months before the death of her dear friend and mentor, Vincent de Paul.
 She was 68, and the Daughters of Charity had more than 40 houses in France.
-The nuns have always been held in high repute and have made foundations in all parts of the world.
+The nuns were well respected and had made numerous philanthropic contributions across the world.